staticwebdev/30DaysOfSWA/www/src/pages/roadmap.md

 # Roadmap

-This is a tentative roadmap for the #30Day learning journey into Azure Static Web Apps
+This is a tentative roadmap for the #30Day learning journey into Azure Static Web Apps, organized into 4 weeks of content (W1-W4) sandwiched between a Kickoff post (Day 1) and a Wrap-up post (Day 30).
+Here is what we plan to cover in each segment.

+---

-## `Week 0: Kickoff`
+## Kickoff

 | Title / Author | What We'll Cover | Exercise | Date |
 |:---|:---|:---|:---|